5210+ Every Day

 0 sugary drinks, more water and low-fat milk

-Your body needs six to eight glasses of water a day!
+Reducing sugary drinks and drinking more water helps keep teeth healthy and your body hydrated.
+We need six to eight glasses of water a day!

 + 10-12 hours of sleep every night

-- Practice a consistent and relaxing bed time routine
+- Practice a regular and relaxing bedtime routine

-- Unplug recreational screen time an hour before bedtime
+- End screen time an hour before bedtime

 - Limit sugar or caffeine before bedtime

-- Adjust bedroom light, noise and temperature to create a comfortable sleep environment
+- Adjust bedroom light,m noise and temperature for comfort

 Making healthy food choices using GO, SLOW, and WHOA